asnowfield/Capstone/README.md

     foreign key (board_id) references board_table (id) on delete cascade );
 ```
-There is no necessary to create a comment table.
+There is no necessary to create a comment table, member table.